LF-digitala-kanaler/LFDS/content/components/web/navigations/tabs.md

 template: ComponentPage
 title: Tabs
 intro: Tabs are used as contextual navigation when the user has landed on a page which hasn't any submenues in the main navigation.
-We have two main variations of tabs; page-level navigation and in-page navigation.
+We have two variations of tabs; Line tabs and Contained tabs.
+They can work in a page-level (everything below the tabs) or a in-page level (a specific area controlled by the tabs) navigation.
 description: Tabs are used as contextual navigation when the user has landed on a page which hasn't any submenues in the main navigation.
+We have two variations of tabs; Line tabs and Contained tabs.
+They can work in a page-level (everything below the tabs) or a in-page level (a specific area controlled by the tabs) navigation.
 previewImage: /img/nav.svg
 category: Navigations
 componentsNavigation:
   - name: Line tabs
   - name: Contained tabs
-backgroundColor: '#f3f3f3'
+backgroundColor: "#f3f3f3"
 tabs:
   - content: >-
       ## How to use

       Tabs should be used for navigation inside a page.
 This means that tabs are the most local way of navigating, and should only be used for when it doesn't make sense to divide the content into several pages/views.
-Tabs are primarily used in "closed environments" such as Mina Sidor and internal systems.
-Good examples of tab use include settings-pages and navigation within one instance of a product of which a customer may have many (such as occupational pension).
+They always contain at least two items and one tab is active at a time.
+Tabs can be used on full page layouts or in components such as modals, cards, or side panels.\

+      \

-      Changing a tab should affect everything below it within the container/page and nothing above it.
+      Changing a tab should affect everything below it within the containe or page and nothing above it.

       ### Variations